 In the section headed "4.
-Information about UBS AG" (page 19 of the Registration Document) the subsection "4.1 Introduction" shall be completely replaced as follows:
+Information about UBS AG" (page 19 et seq. of the Registration Document) the subsection "4.1 Introduction" shall be completely replaced as follows:

 "UBS AG Group provides financial advice and solutions to private, institutional and corporate clients worldwide, as well as private clients in Switzerland.
-The operational structure of the Group is comprised of the Corporate Center and four business divisions: Global Wealth Management, Personal & Corporate Banking, Asset Management and the Investment Bank.
+The operational structure of the Group is comprised of the Group Functions and four business divisions: Global Wealth Management, Personal & Corporate Banking, Asset Management and the Investment Bank.
 UBS concentrates on capital-efficient businesses in its targeted markets, where UBS has a strong competitive position and an attractive long-term growth or profitability outlook.
 UBS views capital strength as the foundation of its strategy.
 In delivering all of UBS as one firm to its clients, UBS intends to: strengthen its leading client franchises and grow share; position UBS for growth by expanding its services and capabilities; drive greater efficiencies and scale; and further intensify collaboration for the benefit of its clients.

-On 31 December 2019, UBS Group's common equity tier 1 ("CET1") capital ratio was 13.7%, the CET1 leverage ratio was 3.90%, the total loss-absorbing capacity ratio was 34.6%, and the total loss-absorbing capacity leverage ratio was 9.8%.
-On the same date, invested assets stood at USD 3,607 billion, equity attributable to shareholders was USD 54,533 million and market capitalisation was USD 45,661 million.
-On the same date, UBS employed 68,601 people.
+On 30 September 2020, UBS Group's common equity tier 1 ("CET1") capital ratio was 13.5%, the CET1 leverage ratio was 3.84% (CET1 leverage ratio with temporary FINMA exemption was 4.21%), the total loss-absorbing capacity ratio was 34.5%, and the total loss-absorbing capacity leverage ratio was 9.8%.
+On the same date, invested assets stood at USD 3,807 billion, equity attributable to shareholders was USD 59,451 million and market capitalisation was USD 40,113 million.
+On the same date, UBS employed 71,230 people.

-On 31 December 2019, UBS AG consolidated CET1 capital ratio was 13.7%, the CET1 leverage ratio was 3.87%, the total loss-absorbing capacity ratio was 33.9%, and the total loss-absorbing capacity leverage ratio was 9.6%.1 On the same date, invested assets stood at USD 3,607 billion and equity attributable to UBS AG shareholders was USD 53,754 million.
-On the same date, UBS AG Group employed 47,005 people."
+On 30 September 2020, UBS AG consolidated CET1 capital ratio was 13.7%, the CET1 leverage ratio was 3.89% (CET1 leverage ratio with temporary FINMA exemption was 4.15%), the total loss-absorbing capacity ratio was 34.2%, and the total loss-absorbing capacity leverage ratio was 9.7%.
+On the same date, invested assets stood at USD 3,807 billion and equity attributable to UBS AG shareholders was USD 57,461 million.
+On the same date, UBS AG Group employed 47,584 people. "

 In the subsection "4.3 Information incorporated by Reference" (page 20 et seq. of the Registration Document) of the section headed "4.
-Information about UBS AG" the two last bullet points of the list of documents incorporated by reference to this Registration Document shall be completely replaced as follows:
+Information about UBS AG" the following points shall be added at the end of the list of documents incorporated by reference to this Registration Document: